zuyao1988/favorite-place/README.md

 2. [PM2](https://www.npmjs.com/package/pm2) v2.0.15

-3. Go to the root folder.
+3. Copy/clone this project, and run the command below at the root folder.
 ```
 npm install
 ```

-## Start application in PRODUCTION using PM2 + ecosystem.config.js
+## Start application in PRODUCTION using PM2 + ecosystem.config.js (port 5000)
 2.1 If you wish to run pgm in `prod mode` run the command below in the root folder else go to next section.
 ```
 pm2 start ecosystem.config.js --env production